marianmeres/notifications/README.md

     // ALL BELOW ARE OPTIONAL

-    // unique id of the notif.
-If not provided, calculated from `type` and `text` or `html`.
+    // Unique id of the notif.
+If not provided, will be calculated from `type` and `text` or `html`.
-    // Equal ids are considered as duplicates and dicarded
+    // Equal ids are considered as duplicates and will be discarded (the `count` prop will be increased).
     id: any,

-    // optional UI rendering well known hint (has no effect on the functionality, can be
+    // Optional UI rendering well known hint (has no effect on the functionality, can be
     // any string), defaults to "info".
-Supported types out of the box are:
+Supported types in the built in renderer are:
     // info, success, warn, error
     type: string,